Frequently Asked Questions

 This program IS for you, if you want to:

 - work in a bilingual setting such as in a dual language education program, a transitional bilingual education and/or heritage or second language education program.
-(See explanation of these programs in Question #2)

 This is NOT the program for you if you: